wellthie/slate/source/includes/_census.md

 }
 ```

-Insurers use an “employee census” to obtain specific information to estimate the health care costs a small group business is likely to incur.
+Insurers use an employee census to obtain specific information to estimate the health care costs a small group business is likely to incur.
 The type of information collected is soley used to determining the premium of the employee.

 A census does not include the health status, race, religion, sexual orientation (even if applying for domestic partner benefits), Social Security number, or U.S. citizenship/immigration status of the employee.

 In order to provide you with a rate quote, insurers need a census form with the following information:

 * Name (Optional)
-* Age or date of birth (Mandatory)
+* Age or date of birth
-* Number of dependents (Mandatory)
+* Number of dependents
-* Zip code (Mandatory)
+* Zip code
 * Gender
 * Smoker/nonsmoker
-* Annual Salary (Mandatory in some cases)
+* Annual Salary (Optional in some cases)

 ## Get Census